Nik719/Product-Bidding-Mart/README.md

 The application is deployed using GitHub Pages:

+1. Ensure the `index.html` file is in the root directory (`src/index.html`).

-1. Install the `angular-cli-ghpages` package if you haven't already:
+2. Install the `angular-cli-ghpages` package if you haven't already:

 ```bash
 npm install -g angular-cli-ghpages
 ```

-2. Build the application:
+3. Build the application:

 ```bash
 ng build --configuration production --base-href /Product-Bidding-Mart/
 ```

-3. Deploy to GitHub Pages:
+4. Deploy to GitHub Pages:

 ```bash
 npx angular-cli-ghpages --dir=dist/product-bidding-mart